galaxyproject/training-material/NGS-mapping/tutorials/dive_into_mapping.md

 >       >
 >       > ![alt text](../images/igv_select_genome.png "Select genome")
 >       {: .tip}
+> 5. The interesting part is at chromosome 4, position 86,761 to 87,907.
+Navigate to it.
+> 6. There are two views:
+>       - the aligned reads view
+>       - the coverage view
 >
+>
 >       > ### :question: Questions
 >       >
+>       > - What could it mean if a bar in the coverage view is colored?
->       > - Why is the result so bad?
+>       > - What could be the reason that a read is white instead of grey?
+>       > - How many reads are at position chr4:87482?
 >       {: .question}
 >
+> 7. To show you the difference between a good and a bad dataset we provided an additional dataset which will give you a bad mapping.
+Get the [dataset](https://zenodo.org/record/61771/files/GSM461182_untreat_single_subset.fastq) into galaxy and do the steps from above again.
+>
+>       > ### :question: Questions
+>       >
+>       > - How IGV helps you to see why the second dataset is bad?
+>       {: .question}
+>
 {: .hands_on}

-To show you the difference between a good and a bad dataset we provided an additional dataset which will give you a bad mapping.
-Get the [dataset](https://zenodo.org/record/61771/files/GSM461180_treat_paired_subset_2.fastq) into galaxy and do the steps from above again.

 # The IGV Browser